-Apart from the IIIA30 dataset, in order to test and adjust the parameters of the Vocabulary Tree object recognition method, we have used two presegmented image databases:
+Apart from the IIIA30 dataset, in order to test and adjust the parameters of the Vocabulary Tree object recognition method, we have used two pre-segmented image databases:

-- ASL: The ASL recognition dataset3 consists of nine household objects from the Autonomous Systems Lab of the ETHZ [28].
+- ASL: The ASL recognition dataset consists of nine household objects from the Autonomous Systems Lab of the ETHZ [8].
 It consists of around 20 training images per object from several viewpoints and 36 unsegmented test images with several instances of the objects, some of them with illumination changes or partial occlusions.
 The training images have been taken with a standard digital camera at a resolution of 2 megapixels, while the test images have been acquired with a STHMDCS2VAR/C stereo head by Videre design at the maximum possible resolution (1.2 megapixels).
 A segmented version of the training object instances has also been used in some experiments, and is referred as segmented ASL.
-Some images of the segmented version can be seen in Figure 2.
+Some images of the segmented version can be seen in Figure 2. - Caltech10: This is a subset of the Caltech 101 dataset [9], widely used in computer vision literature.
+We have taken 100 random images of the ten most populated object categories, namely: planes (lateral), bonsais, chandeliers, faces (frontal), pianos, tortoises, sails, leopards, motorbikes and clocks as seen in Figure 4.
+Training and testing subsets are determined randomly in each test.
+Experiments with dataset have been done following the setup of [10]: 30 random training images and the rest for testing.